wejs/docs/docs/database/README.md

 ## Database configuration

-By default all projects have 3 database connection configurations how is selected by enviroment.
+By default all projects there are three databases connection configurations that is selected by environment.
 Ex: if you are in dev enviroment it will start the default database connections with we.config.database.dev configuration

 For all options see: http://sequelize.readthedocs.org/en/latest/api/sequelize/#class-sequelize

 ### Mysql

-Build in mysql suport and the session configuration is automatically set with database settings and the default configuration for mysql is:
+Build in mysql support and the session configuration is automatically set with database settings and the default configuration for mysql is:

 file: `config/local.js`